iHanjra/module-three-study-guide/06-react-lifting-state.md

 }
 ```

 - The `Square` component isn't called in the `App.js` file.
 Which component can we assume its getting its props from based on the example above?
+App.js
 - What is the purpose of the `key` attribute?
 Why is it set to `color`?
+Uniquely identify elements in a list.
+Need for children of a loop.
-- What `event listener` does the `Square` component use?
+- What `event listener` does the `Square` component use? onClick
-- What `event handler` does the event listener call?
+- What `event handler` does the event listener call? chooseColor
 - Where is the `event handler` defined?
+App.js and then passed as prop to square.js
-- What is being `lifted` from this component?
+- What is being `lifted` from this component? color
 - What component is it being `lifted` to?
+App.js

 ```js
 // src/Square.js